podkop/calconpy/readme.md

 	* can have any names, which should not start with _ or $
 	* multiple routines may have common parameters
 	* if there are many parameters specific to different routines, a good practice is to name them *"routine_name.parameter_name"*
-* *Routine selection parameters* - define for each step of the sequence, which routine implements it, in the format *"$step_name": "routine_name"*
+* *Routine selection parameters* - define for each step of the sequence, which routine implements it, in either of the following formats:
+	* *"$step_name": "routine_name"* - when "routine_name" is the name of the function defined in the main scope
+	* *"$step_name": ["module_name", "routine_name"]* - when "routine_name" is the name of the function defined in the module "module_name"
 * *System parameters* - related to organizing the process of calculation
 	* Have predefined names, which start with _